-Due Process Procedures are implemented in situations in which a supervisor or other faculty member raises a concern about the functioning of a Psychology Intern.
+Due Process Procedures are implemented in situations in which a supervisor or other Training Committee member raises a concern about the functioning of a Psychology Intern.
 These procedures are a protection of both the Intern and Solutions’ Psychology Internship program, and also carries responsibilities for both.
 The internship’s Due Process procedure occurs in a step-wise fashion, involving greater levels of intervention as a problem increases in persistence, complexity, or level of disruption to the training program.
 These procedures are implemented in order to afford the Intern with every reasonable opportunity to remediate a problem and to receive support and assistance.
 These procedures are rooted in the transparency of expectations and not intended to be punitive.

 RIGHTS AND RESPONSIBILITIES

 Interns have the right to a clear statement of general rights and responsibilities upon entry into the training program, including the goals and parameters for the training experience and Solutions’ policies and procedures.
 Interns have a right to be training by professionals in accordance with APA ethical guidelines.
 They have the right to be treated with respect and in keeping with the Intern’s advanced level of training and experience.
 Interns have a right to receive ongoing evaluation that is specific, respectful, and pertinent.
 They have the right to engage in ongoing evaluation of the training experience.
 Interns have the right to participate in the Due Process procedures by having their viewpoints heard at each step in the process.
 They have the right to appeal decisions with which they disagree, within the limits of this policy.
 Interns have the responsibility to engage with the training program and Solutions in a manner that is respectful, professional, and ethical, making every reasonable attempt to remediate behavioral and competency concerns, and striving to meet the aims and objectives of the program.